glad94/hydejack-starter-kit/football/_posts/2021-01-18-Consistency.md

 ## Result Analysis

 I computed CV and AABS for the top-30 scorers of the Premier League and La Liga from the 2015/16 to the 2019/20 season (all numbers from StatsBomb via FBref).
+Different seasons are separated too just for comparison purposes, the choice of time range can be flexible.
 Here’s the top 20 players sorted by CV.

 ![PL 1920](/assets/img/2021-01-18-Consistency/CVs.png)